jundalisay/superb/content/en/research/mohammad/quran/sura-003b.md

 some of what they have earned.
 But Allah has forgiven them.
 Allah is Forgiving and Pru- dent.
-156. O you who believe!
-Do not be like those who disbelieved, and said of their brethren who marched in the land, or went on the of- fensive, “Had they stayed with us, they would not have died or been killed.”
+156. Muslims,  Do not be like those who disbelieved, and said of their brethren who marched in the land, or went on the of- fensive, “Had they stayed with us, they would not have died or been killed.”
 So that Allah